-The completed form, along with a copy of your transcript (which can be printed out from CAESAR), should be returned immediately to the Graduate Program Coordinator's office.
-The Director of Graduate Studies will then review the form and authorize the Graduate School to accept your dissertation prospectus.
+The completed form, along with a copy of your transcript (which can be printed out from CAESAR), should be returned immediately to the Graduate Program Manager's office.
+The Director of Graduate Studies reviews the form and authorize the Graduate School to accept your dissertation prospectus.

 A Note on Human Subjects

 Even though we are a social science rather than a medical science, it is possible that government restrictions on the privacy of human subjects may apply to your PhD dissertation.
 If you are collecting new data, or even using previously collected data, on individual identifiable people, then you may have to get prior approval for your research from Northwestern's Institutional Research Board.
 You should read the FAQ section of their web site to see if it applies to you.

 The web site also includes information on the approval process, if that is necessary.Back to top